CiviCooP/org.civicoop.autorelationship/README.md

 If you want to build your own matcher/target rules you have to implement the following hook

 - `hook_autorelationship_targetinterfaces` this hook has one parameter which is the list of *TargetInterfaces*.
 You should return in the array the instance of your target interface which extends from  `CRM_Autorelationshipnl_TargetInterface`
 - `hook_autorelationship_autorelationship_retrieve_available_interfaces` this hook has one parameter which is the contactID.
-You should return in the array of interface system name as a key and tru or false wether this interface is availeable for this target contact
+You should return an array with interface system name as a key and true or false wether this interface is available for this target contact

 Future wishes & Todo
 --------------------